 Series: 2010 Inscriptions on the Representative List

 Credits: Sultanate of Oman.
-Ministry of Heritage and Culture, publisher.
+Ministry of Heritage and Culture, producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9